MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/configure-devops-pipeline.md

 1. Save the file.

 1. Commit your change.
-In the following screen shot, you can see I used the Visual Studio Code Source Control pane to commit the change.
+In the following screenshot, you can see I used the Visual Studio Code Source Control pane to commit the change.
 Committing the change starts the GitHub Action pipeline to deploy the update.

     !["Visual Studio Code integrates with GitHub to allow you to commit changes within your editing environment."](media/configure-devops-pipeline/commit-changes-to-github.png)